CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/E1T2S18.png)

 1. Now, log in to ACR using the command below.
 Please update the ACR password value in the command below.
 You should be able to see the output below in the screenshot.
-Make sure to replace the password with the copied container registry password, which you have copied in the previous step, in the below command.
+Make sure to replace the password with the copied container registry password, which you have copied in the previous step, in the command below.

     ```
     docker login contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io -u contosotradersacr<inject key="DeploymentID" enableCopy="true"/> -p [password]